-Model 19.1a is last year’s accepted model (Model 19.1) with the addition of the new data described above, there were no model changes made in this year’s assessment.
+The model used for 2022 (Model 19.1a) is last year’s accepted model (Model 19.1) with the addition of the new commercial state GHL catch data described above.
+There were no other model changes made in this year’s assessment.

 Summary of Results